Multi-communicating: Productivity

 Multi-communication can change the ways in which teams work and interact within the organization.
-An important factor to consider with multi-communicating is the organizational context and the perception of others.

-Stephens and Davis (2009) discuss the social influences on electronic multitasking in organizational meetings.
-ICTshave infiltrated meetings and allowed for a new range of communicative behaviors to emerge.
-The perception of what others think of the use of ICTs for multitasking, explain why individuals use or don't use CTs to communicate electronically in meetings.
+Stephens and Davis discuss the social influences on electronic multitasking in organizational meetings.
+ICTs have infiltrated meetings and allowed for a new range of communicative behaviors to emerge.
+The perception of what others think of the use of ICTs for multitasking, explain why individuals use or do not use CTs to communicate electronically in meetings.
 Cardon and Dai (2014) examine the nature of mobile phone use in meetings among Chinese professionals.
-The etiquette associated with mobile phone use differ across cultures, hence multi-communicating via mobile phones in meetings, a practice that is mostly client-based and relationship-based, changes among cultures and across generations.

-Relating to this point, Belanger and Watson (2006) made a study exploring how virtual team members structure their use of multiple media to attain strategic goals.
-In today’s work environment, individuals working in teams must learn to manage their time for communication and coordination, and to add to this complexity, teams can range from completely virtual environments to face-to-face interactions.
+Relating to this point, Belanger and Watson made a study exploring how virtual team members structure their use of multiple media to attain strategic goals.

 Criticisms

-Criticisms of multi-communication theory at large are not prevalent considering that multi-communicating is a relatively newly defined and studied behavior.
-However, due to the fact that multi-communicating has been largely studied for its professional implications, recent critical research suggests that multi-communicating behavior may have adverse effects on individual productivity, workplace relationships, and stress management.
+Criticisms of multi-communication theory at large are not prevalent, considering that it is a relatively newly defined and studied behavior.
+However, as multi-communicating has been largely studied for its professional implications, recent critical research suggests that multi-communicating behavior may have adverse effects on individual productivity, workplace relationships, and stress management.

 Psychology

-Cameron (2016) draws from several disciplines, including management and cognitive and social psychology, to provide several misconceptions about multicommunication.
+Cameron (2016) draws from several disciplines, including management and cognitive and social psychology, to provide several misconceptions about multi-communication.
 After conducting empirical research, she claims that multi-communicating, contrary to popular belief, may render an individual less accessible, less productive, and potentially more rude in certain professional contexts.
 She points out that multi-communicating behavior, especially among those with a weak ability to focus, has often increased errors, reduced contribution between ongoing conversations, and increased confusion in the workplace.
 In doing so, many people multi-communicate as an uncontrolled habit rather than a strategic form of communication, offering more negative implications than positive.
-Cameron, however, does not advocate against multi-communication, but rather for people to better understand their multi-communicating behaviors and to practice multi-communicating more intentionally.
+Cameron, does not advocate against multi-communication, but rather for people to better understand their multi-communicating behaviors and to practice multi-communicating more intentionally.

 Gender

-The practical implications of multi-communicating have also drawn criticism in gender studies.
-Paskewitz and Beck (2019) conducted research about texting during workplace meetings and determined that women perceive individuals who practice multi-communicating more negatively than men.
+The practical implications of multi-communicating have drawn criticism in gender studies.
+Paskewitz and Beck conducted research about texting during workplace meetings, and determined that women perceive individuals who practice multi-communicating more negatively than men.
 At the same time, the gender of the multi-communicator did not play a role in these perceptions.